FlavScents AInsights Entry for Cassia Bark Oil China (CAS: 8007-80-5)

 8. Practical Insights for Formulators

-Cassia bark oil is valued for its strong, warm, and spicy character, making it a versatile ingredient in both flavor and fragrance formulations.
-It synergizes well with other spice and citrus notes, enhancing the overall complexity of a blend.
-Formulators should be mindful of its potency, as it can easily dominate a formulation if not balanced with other ingredients.
-It is often under-used in subtle applications where a hint of spice is desired, and over-used in formulations aiming for a bold cinnamon profile.
+Cassia bark oil is valued for its potent cinnamon aroma and flavor, making it a versatile ingredient in both flavor and fragrance formulations.
+It synergizes well with other spice oils and vanilla.
+Formulators should be cautious of its strong character, which can easily dominate blends if overused.
+Proper antioxidant measures are recommended to prevent oxidation.

 Citation hooks: FlavScents; industry practice